 - Incense sticks

 The most common sorts of incense burners for stick incense are "boats", long flat pieces of wood, stone, glass, or ceramic with an upward curve at one end.
 Stick incense can also be burned in wooden or stone pieces with holes drilled in to the top.
+Always place on a heat resistant surface and away from flammable materials.
 Stick incense can even be burned in the ground outside as long as any flammable materials are moved away first.
 It is best not to burn incense outdoors when it is very windy, as sparks may come off during the lighting process and start a fire.

 WARNING: all types of incense burners become very hot when in use, so place on a flat, stable, heat-resistant surface and keep away from anything flammable!